ArunGovindM10925/amfoss-tasks/README.md

 task-9
 I learnt JavaScript from YouTube videos.
 Just the basic syntaxes.
 Then I made the program using frequent searches in Google.

+task-10
+Watched the lectures, but could not solve the problem sets.

 task-11
 I used canva.com to create the poster.
 Literally took 10 minutes to finish xD

+task-12
+Tried to attempt it.
+But I could not solve it.

+task-13
+Not a hardware freak tbh.

 task-14
 I learnt the basic linux commands using YouTube videos.
 Then I attempted the levels in terminal.
 Some were really tricky but I got through.
 I have also uploaded all the steps and commands I used to pass the levels.